mchadolias/tau-appearance-antares/README.md

 │
 ├── LICENSE <- Open-source license for this repository.
 |
-├── libraries <- Collection of custom functions and classes for data handling and analysis.
+├── external_library <- Collection of custom functions and classes for data handling and analysis.
 │
 ├── ReconstructionPerformance <- Scripts to evaluate reconstruction performance, │                              comparing AntDSTs and NNFit outputs.